Joisar/Customized-AndroidOS-Demo/README.md

-And at the end when I run application,I face error of "Ill-advised or mistaken usage of a core class (java.* or javax.*) when not building a core library" ,because Arrays.java already exists in android.jar
+And at the end when I run application,I face error of "Ill-advised or mistaken usage of a core class (java.* or javax.*) when not building a core library" (It might get conflicts because of Arrays.java already exists in android.jar)

 So I think I should go another way to use TimSort.java without facing such mess is to get library files as mentioned at https://code.google.com/p/android-source-browsing/source/browse/Android.mk?repo‌​=platform--packages--apps--contacts&name=android-4.0.1_r1.2